Breaking Down Barriers - JFSSD

 Briana Leyva

 Briana Leyva (she/her/hers) is the Outreach Coordinator for the Latinx Community.
-She is the daughter of immigrants from Guerrero, Mexico.
+She is the daughter of immigrants who came from Guerrero, Mexico.
 Her background lies in mental health and health advocacy.
 She is passionate about holistic wellness, health equity, and community involvement.
 Outside of work, Briana enjoys spending time with loved ones and being outdoors.

 Vanessa Pineda

 Vanessa Pineda (she/her/hers) is the Outreach Manager and the Outreach Coordinator for the LGBTQ+ Community.
-She is a multi-generational Latinx Queer with a background in mental health and vocational rehabilitation.
+She is a multi-generational Latinx Queer person with a background in mental health and vocational rehabilitation.
 When not at work, she enjoys arranging flowers, tending to her house plants, and baking.

 photo of Spshelle Rutledge